 A successful co-creation process demands that processes, plans, and activities within the project should allow for flexibility and be ready to adaptively respond to changing needs and priorities.
-Flexibility relates to the content of the project (e.g. topical issues, agreed objectives, plans, and activities), interaction processes (e.g. working modes) and ways of exchange between partners.
+Flexibility relates to the content of the project (e.g. topical issues, agreed objectives, plans, and activities), interaction processes (e.g. working modes) and ways of exchange between partners (shift between online and face-to-face meetings and events, based on circumstances).

-- Is my organisation prepared to interact and communicate with the rest of the partners in informal and 'unplanned' ways? - Does my organisation provide a safe space for continuous testing, evaluating, and adjusting of tools and methods? - Is my organisation ready to accept different working modes or changes in processes, plans and activities, following discussion and consideration of the full consortium or the partners involved in a specific WP? - Is my organisation open to accepting and acting upon changes to objectives, plans, activities and priorities based on changing needs?
+- Am I prepared to interact and communicate with the rest of the partners in informal and 'unplanned' ways? - Does my organisation provide a safe space for continuous testing, evaluating, and adjusting of tools and methods? - Am I ready to accept different working modes or changes in processes, plans and activities, following discussion and consideration of the full consortium or the partners involved in a specific WP? - Am I open to accepting and acting upon changes to objectives, plans, activities and priorities based on changing needs?